 “Helpful and Trustworthy Attorney”

-I was really sad that I even had to hire an attorney to deal with parts of my family when my dad died but he really helped me get through the process and was SO knowledgeable on everything that was going on.
+I was really sad that I even had to hire an attorney to deal with parts of my family when my dad died but she really helped me get through the process and was SO knowledgeable on everything that was going on.

 They were caring and kind all the way through the process.
 I highly recommend them to anyone entitled to claim leftover funds from foreclosure or who need to probate an estate for a loved one.
 Here is a picture of myself and my lovely sister, Karen!